 Facing Towards Projector

-On the left shows the transparent display made at MIT at the conception of the invention in 2014.
-The technology was initially investigated by Lux Labs in early 2018, and after further research and development, the improved display on the right was fabricated.
+The transparent display on the left was made at MIT at the conception of the invention in 2014.
+Lux Labs incorporated the technology into its portfolio in early 2018, and after further research and development, fabricated the improved display on the right.